zbrewer/zbrewer.github.io/_tabs/n95zb_tools.md

 * [Torque wrench, 30-250 in/lbs](https://www.yardstore.com/cdi-torque-wrench-2502mrmh-3-8-drive-size).
 The entire 20-250 in/lbs range is needed so, if the torque wrench from the Cleaveland kit is acquired, the 150-250 in/lbs range must also be covered.
 Any quality tool may be used.
 * Socket drive adapter (if needed to adapt sockets to torque wrench).
 * Screwdriver set or bit driver and bits including at least #1 and #2 phillips.
+* Allen wrench set (especially for adjusting drill stops and tools).
 * [Small mallet](https://www.homedepot.com/p/Husky-12-oz-Hickory-2-Sided-Soft-Face-Mallet-N-H12AWYRHK/316881940) for use with pin punches when removing rivets.
 * Scissors.
 * Pliers.
 A general set is probably fine although needle nose are very useful to include.
 A pair of 45&deg; needle nose pliers is also great to have.
 I really like Knipex tools if buying new but anything basic will be completely fine.